 After 9/11, a Kenyan Masai tribe offered the US a herd of 14 cows, an enormous gesture for people arguably in much worse straits than we were. note Also, the culture of this tribe placed cows as their highest resource and they were blessed by the tribe's elders.

 In World War II, the United States played this role for the British, Chinese, French, and Russians.
 It didn't officially enter the war until the winter of 41/42, but ever since the mid-30's, China had been receiving aid, and the French, British, and Russians soon after Hitler's Germany began warring against them.
 Most of this was through Lend-Lease, but some very specific examples of direct assistance in the Liberty Ships, the Eagle Squadrons in Britain, and the American Volunteer Group (famously, the Flying Tigers) in China.

-The US did this again when the Indonesian Quake struck, and they may well be doing this again with Japan.
+The US did this again when the Indonesian Quake struck.

 As one US Admiral pointed out when the French sarcastically asked what we were going to do by sending a carrier group there (paraphrased):